yuloh/blog/content/posts/passport-guide-auth-server.md

 ## Conclusion

 The Laravel application now serves a fully spec compliant OAuth 2.0 authorization server.
-Any OAuth 2.0 client will now be able to complete the authorization flow and obtain an access token.
-In the next part of this series we will build our first client, a server side web app client, using the [Laravel Socialite](https://laravel.com/docs/7.x/socialite) package.
+Any OAuth 2.0 client will be able to complete the authorization flow and obtain an access token.
+In the next part of this series we will build our first client, a server side web app, using the [Laravel Socialite](https://laravel.com/docs/7.x/socialite) package.
+You can [sign up to my newsletter](https://mailchi.mp/335f6a2271b0/mattallanme) to be notified when the next article is live.